STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-01.md

 In addition to offering an apology, note the error raised also contains helpful info on *which* function threw the error.
 Nice touch.

-*Note: the above is true when run interactively but currently not true in the rendered document.
-That is a glitch in `knitr` that is getting straightened out.*

 ### Packages for formal checks at run time

 The [`assertthat` package](https://github.com/hadley/assertthat) "provides a drop in replacement for `stopifnot()`."
 That is quite literally true.
 The function `mmm3` differs from `mmm2` only in the replacement of `stopifnot()` by `assert_that()`.